uport-project/react-native-uport-signer/README.md

 4. Open up `android/app/src/main/java/[...]/MainActivity.java`
   - Add `import com.reactlibrary.RNUportSignerPackage;` to the imports at the top of the file
   - Add `new RNUportSignerPackage()` to the list returned by the `getPackages()` method

+5. [optional] If not already done, update the `minSdkVersion` of your `app` to 21 This is usually in `android/app/build.gradle` but can also be defined in `android/build.gradle` depending on when your project was created

 ## Usage